thirdtank/brut/brutrb.com/database-schema.md

 ### Brut Migration Changes and Enhancement

 Brut attempts to set default behavior for migrations to encourage a modicum of best practices.
-This lists out the changes and a brief explanation for the purpose of the change.
+These are:

 * **Automatic synthetic primary key named `id` of type `int`.**  You almost always want this.
 You can change the primary key configuration per table if you like, but if you do nothing, you get a primary key that works for 99%